 Why?
 Water is boring.

 There is a mechanism in the body that facilitates the absorption of water when given with electrolytes or sugars.
 This can address a physiological need produced by the water loss of exercise-related heat dissipation or diseases that cause water and electrolyte loss.
 Not only that, but oral electrolyte solutions can make water taste better, so that you and your dog drink more of it.
 Better hydration means better health.

-Although dogs are also warm-blooded mammals who capitalize on evaporative cooling to thermoregulate when hitting the trail on a hot day, they do not have the same physiology as we humans.
-We lose a lot of water and sodium when we sweat, but dogs—when panting to cool off—only lose water.
-Recent studies show that oral electrolyte solutions increase water intake and promote recovery in exercising and working dogs.
-You have your favorite electrolyte drink for rehydrating, but it was not made for dogs and is too high in sodium for their canine needs.
+Although dogs and cats are also warm-blooded mammals who capitalize on evaporative cooling to thermoregulate when hitting the trail on a hot day, they do not have the same physiology as we humans.
+We lose a lot of water and sodium when we sweat, but dogs and cats—when panting to cool off—only lose water.
+Studies show that oral electrolyte solutions increase water intake and promote recovery in dogs and cats.
+You have your favorite electrolyte drink for rehydrating, but it was not made for your furry friend and is too high in sodium for their canine or feline needs.